teaguestockwell/fullstack-template/README.md

 ## Getting Started

-Follow these easy steps to get started locally
+Follow these easy steps to get started developing locally

 - fork the repo
 - clone the fork